Corroborating evidence

-Corroborating evidence, also referred to as corroboration, is a type of evidence in law.
+Corroborating evidence, also referred to as corroboration, is a type of evidence in lawful command.

 Types and uses

 Corroborating evidence tends to support a proposition that is already supported by some initial evidence, therefore confirming the proposition.
 For example, W, a witness, testifies that she saw X drive his automobile into a green car.
-Meanwhile, Y, another witness, testifies that when he examined X's car, later that day, he noticed green paint on its fender.
+Meanwhile, Y, another witness, corroborates the proposition by testifying that when he examined X's car, later that day, he noticed green paint on its fender.
 There can also be corroborating evidence related to a certain source, such as what makes an author think a certain way due to the evidence that was supplied by witnesses or objects.